tkn-tub/ns3-gym/src/internet/doc/tcp.rst

 * Application starting time: 20 s after the starting point

-To define the properties of the environment (e.g. properties which should be set before the object creation, such as propagation delay) we implement the method
+To define the properties of the environment (e.g. properties which should be set before the object creation, such as propagation delay) one next implements ehe method ConfigureEnvironment:
-ConfigureEnvironment:

 .. code-block:: c++